Striped dolphin: Human interaction

-Hydrocarbons are also a major concern such has PCBs (polychlorinated biphenyls) and HCB (hexachlorobenzene).
-These are said to give problems to additional food chains as well as doing a full body test to see what hydrocarbons may be passed down through parturition and lactation.
+Hydrocarbons are also a major concern such as PCBs (polychlorinated biphenyls) and HCB (hexachlorobenzene).
+These are said to cause problems for additional food chains, as well as a full body test to see what hydrocarbons may be passed down through parturition and lactation.

 Attempts have been made to keep the striped dolphin in captivity, but most have failed, with the exception of a few captured in Japan for the Taiji Whale Museum.

 Striped dolphins are one of the targeted species in the Taiji dolphin drive hunt.

 Diet

 The adult striped dolphin eats fish, squid, octopus, krill, and other crustaceans.
 Mediterranean striped dolphins seem to prey primarily on cephalopods (50-100% of stomach contents), while northeastern Atlantic striped dolphins most often prey on fish, frequently cod.
 They mainly feed on cephalopods, crustaceans, and bony fishes.
 They feed anywhere within the water column where prey is concentrated, and they can dive to depths of 700 m to hunt deeper-dwelling species.